mykle1/MMM-ISS/README.md

 The International Space Station travels in orbit around Earth at a speed of roughly 17,150 miles per hour (that's about 5 miles per second!).
 This means that the Space Station orbits Earth (and sees a sunrise) once every 92 minutes!

+## Can I see it without a telescope?

+You sure as hell can!
+Every so often, you can see the ISS in your night sky.
+To us on Earth, it looks like a bright star moving quickly above the horizon. ...
+Visible to the naked eye, the station is best seen at dawn and dusk, and is the third brightest object in the sky.

 ## What you get

 * The current altitude of the ISS